iRobotEducation/create3_docs/docs/api/ros2.md

 The Create® 3 robot is based on ROS 2 and, as such, it exposes all its user-facing APIs through ROS 2 entities (topics, services, actions and parameters).

 The purpose of this page is to give a quick overview of these ROS 2 APIs.
+The robot uses standard ROS 2 messages when available and implements custom messages in [irobot_create_msgs](https://github.com/iRobotEducation/irobot_create_msgs) for data not represented by standard messages.
 If you are interested in more details, have a look at the other pages in this section.

 ## ROS 2 Topics